-European resorts have experienced a decrease in precipitation (rainfall) over the past five years, which has led to some resorts having to stringently control their water supply in order to conserve supplies.
-After the unseasonably warm temperatures and lack of early season snow during some recent winters, global warming has been at the forefront of winter sports enthusiasts’ minds.
-To counter this very real climate change, (a 4 degree temperature rise is anticipated by the end of the century) ski resorts are turning to artificial snow manufacture to protect the survival of mountain communities and the entire winter sports industry.
+As European resorts experience a decreased precipitation (rainfall), some resorts are having to stringently control their water supply in order to conserve supplies.
+After the unseasonably warm temperatures and lack of early season snow during recent winters, global warming has been at the forefront of winter sports enthusiasts’ minds.
+To counter this very real climate change, ski resorts are turning to artificial snow manufacture to protect the survival of mountain communities and the entire winter sports industry.

-Snow canons are becoming increasingly commonplace in France, today 15% of French ski areas are covered by the machines and they are no longer confined to low lying areas.
-Tignes has equipped the bottom of the runs on the Grande Motte glacier with snow making equipment at 3000 metres and Val d’Isere have done the same on the Glacier du Pisaillas to preserve summer skiing.
+Snow cannons are becoming increasingly commonplace in France, today 15% of French ski areas are covered by the machines and they are no longer confined to low lying areas.
+Tignes has equipped the bottom of the runs on the Grande Motte glacier with snow making equipment at 3,000m and Val d’Isère have done the same on the Glacier du Pisaillas to preserve summer skiing.
 Millions of euros are invested in artificial snow manufacture every year, but the investment comes at a high cost to the environment.

-It seems illogical to combat global warning, widely agreed to be created by the burning of fossil fuels with yet more energy outlay.
+It seems illogical to combat global warning, widely agreed to be created by the burning of fossil fuels, with yet more energy outlay.
 In some resorts, such as Alpe d'Huez, snow making now consumes more power over an average season than the entire lift system.
 Furthermore, the machines constitute a visual blot on the landscape and contribute hugely to noise pollution.
-A single snow canon emits between 60 to 80 decibels, the equivalent of heavy traffic, which disturbs mountain wildlife.
+A single snow cannon emits between 60-80 decibels, the equivalent of heavy traffic, which disturbs mountain wildlife.

 So how do they work?
-Snow cannons spray water at great pressure into sufficiently cold air which then falls as snow on the ground and any long-term environmental impact of this at present is uncertain.
-We do know that artificial snow is much denser than natural snow and it takes a meter cubed of water to make two meters cubed of snow.
+Snow cannons spray water at great pressure into sufficiently cold air which then falls as snow on the ground.
+However, any long-term environmental impact of this at present is uncertain.
+We do know that artificial snow is much denser than natural snow and it takes a metre cubed of water to make two metres cubed of snow.
 This artificially created snow has an effect on the vegetation and melts much later than natural snow.

 More worrying is the natural erosion caused by the increase in melt water which runs back down the mountain in the spring.
 There is also a suggestion that chemical additives used in production affect the natural vegetation.
 As melt water comes off the slopes, chemicals used in the production of snow potentially find their way into rivers that supply drinking water for the resort.